Coronavirus outbreak: These five districts account for 54 per cent of COVID-19 spread in India

 Pune, Maharashtra is also a COVID-19 hotspot in the state that recorded 8,560 cases and 348 deaths.
 In the last two days, the numbers increased from 6,737 to 8,560.

 Also, it can be seen that these places in India account for 54 per cent of new cases in the last two days.
-There are several other other hard-hit districts such as Madhya Pradesh's Indore (with 3,449 cases), West Bengal's Kolkata (with 2,167 cases) and Rajasthan's Jaipur (with 2,029 cases).
+There are several other hard-hit districts such as Madhya Pradesh's Indore (with 3,449 cases), West Bengal's Kolkata (with 2,167 cases) and Rajasthan's Jaipur (with 2,029 cases).